Who needs Popeye’s or Chick-Fil-a when you’ve got this?

 - In the same skillet as the chicken, melt remaining tablespoon of butter.
 Add collagen, bone broth, lemon juice, chopped parsley, garlic, hot sauce, red crushed chili pepper flakes and allow to reduce slightly.
 (The collagen will act as a thickener similar to cornstarch) for a couple of minutes, until slightly thickened, add green beans and cook for 4-5 minutes, stirring regularly, until the beans are cooked to your liking.

 - Add cooked chicken thighs back to the pan and reheat quickly.
 Season with salt & pepper and serve immediately.
-Add some with crushed chili pepper, fresh parsley, and a slice of lemon if you want to make is pretty!
+Add some crushed chili pepper, fresh parsley, and a slice of lemon if you want to make it pretty!